-Ms. Phares holds a Bachelor of Music in Music Education from Lamar University and a Master of Music in Vocal Performance/Opera from The University of North Texas and is completing a doctorate in Education.
+Ms. Phares holds a Bachelor of Music in Music Education from Lamar University and a Master of Music in Vocal Performance/Opera from The University of North Texas and a Doctorate in Education from Lamar University.
 Ms. Phares is the current Program Director at Young Audiences of Houston, promoting Arts-Integrated learning in schools and communities.

 Photo by Elle Logan